OBJECTIVE OF RIDE THE BUS: Get drunk and have the least amount of cards in hand.

 FREQUENTLY ASKED QUESTIONS

-You could modify it to be a non drinking game.
-A way to do this is to instead of taking drinks you could pay an ante to the pot, and play Ride the Bus as a betting game.
+You could modify Ride the Bus to be a non-drinking game.
+Instead of taking drinks, you could pay an ante to the pot, and play Ride the Bus as a betting game.
+Just as exciting!

-Ace is always played high in this game.
+Ace is always played high according to Ride the Bus rules!

 In round one of the Ride the Bus game, there are no other cards to match with.
 You will have to wait till the second round when your next card is pulled to have the potential to match.

-In the second round of the Ride the Bus game when you draw the same card as round one, you are penalized and must drink alone.
+In the second and third rounds of the Ride the Bus game, when you draw the same card as round one, you are penalized and must take a drink.